top of page

 Looking Ahead to 2026: Solar Without the ITC Safety Net

 For the last decade-plus, the federal Investment Tax Credit (ITC) has acted like financial training wheels.
 It softened bad designs, masked overpriced installs, and let mediocre companies survive longer than they should have.
+That’s ending.

 As the ITC sunsets, both homeowners and solar companies will need to pay closer attention.
 The math stops being forgiving.